DidierNe/didierne.github.io/_pages/index.md

-## 🧠 Selected Projects
+## Selected Projects

 ### Visual Field Denoising (Master Thesis)
-🧠 Deep learning model combining RNFLT and visual field data to reconstruct clean perimetry maps and improve glaucoma progression analysis.
-*This work is ongoing at [Harvard Ophthalmology AI Lab](https://ophai.hms.harvard.edu/) and may lead to a publication — details withheld for confidentiality.*
+Ongoing research project at [Harvard Ophthalmology AI Lab](https://ophai.hms.harvard.edu/), focused on unsupervised and semi-supervised learning to denoise sparse clinical signals.

+The goal is to improve visual field (VF) quality by suppressing structured noise and learning meaningful representations through a multimodal deep learning pipeline.

+Evaluation focuses on reconstruction fidelity, robust regression metrics, and longitudinal consistency with anatomical structures.

+*Research in progress — models and evaluation pipelines are actively under development.*

 ---